Kentalope22/Greedy-Approach-to-Hamiltonian-Problem/README.md

 ## Mathematical analysis and correct Big O efficiency class

-The program uses 2 loops of length n = 5, therefore at max the program will wun n^2 times or 25 times in this example
+The program uses 2 loops of length n = 5, therefore at max the program will wun n^2 times or 25 times in this example and the time complexity is O(n^2)

 ## Instructions